irlanrobson/irlanrobson.github.io/_posts/2019-10-13-cloth tearing.md

 ray-casting.

 To make the algorithm simple to understand, I assume that you do not maintain a mesh adjacency structure for speeding up the process.
-However, the algorithm showed here can be extended for maintaning such adjacencies.
+However, the algorithm showed here can be extended for maintaning such a mesh.

 # Splitting Vertex